 - Unbootable Mac

 There are various methods to recover data from a Mac hard drive.
-For example, you can recover data from Mac hard drive using disk utility or, target disk mode or, recovering from the latest backup if it exists.
+For example, you can recover data from Mac hard drive using disk utility or target disk mode or recover from the latest backup if it exists.

 However, there are a few shortfalls for each of the previously mentioned techniques.
-Each of these drawbacks are discussed in detail in the later sections.
+Each of these drawbacks is discussed in detail in the later sections.